Hike to the Top of Longs Peak in Rocky Mountain National Park

 Longs Peak Trailhead

 The journey starts from the Longs Peak Trailhead located along CO-7 10.2 miles from Estes Park.
-Most hikers typically begin before dawn, since afternoon thunderstorms usually roll in around 12 or 1 pm and can be life threatening above tree line.
+Most hikers typically begin several hours before dawn, since afternoon thunderstorms usually roll in around noon or 1 p.m. and can be life threatening above tree line.

 The first two miles gain steady elevation while passing through Goblin’s Forest.
 After crossing several small streams, the trail emerges from the trees and crosses into open tundra.
 Time this right and the sun will just be peaking out across the eastern horizon.
-Looking ahead you will now be able to see Longs looming in morning darkness.
+Looking ahead you will now be able to see Longs looming in dawn light.

 Chasm Lake Trail Junction

 The trail continues to gain elevation while feeding through open tundra filled with jagged rocks and boulders lit by the early morning sunrise.
 At Chasm Lake Trail Junction, grab a quick snack and soak in views of Longs 18-acre granite face known as the Diamond.
-The face can be climbed by experienced climbers and typically is considered a top tier destination.
+The face can be climbed by experienced climbers.

 After the junction, follow the trail gaining steady amounts of elevation while wrapping around a small ridgeline.
 The hike then enters the boulder field, a large relatively flat field of boulders where a few backcountry campsites reside.
 The infamous keyhole, which leads to the only non-technical route up Longs Peak, is now visible directly ahead at the top of the boulder field.